-4.1.
+4.2.
 Computational Journalism

 Modern journalism increasingly relies on content management technologies in order to represent, store, and query source data and media objects themselves.
 Writing news articles increasingly requires consulting several sources, interpreting their findings in context, and crossing links between related sources of information.
 CEDARresearch results directly applicable to this area provide techniques and tools for rich Web content warehouse management.
-This work will be funded by the ANR ContentCheck project, and a Google Award on Even Thread Extraction.
-We work in collaboration with Le Monde's "Les Décodeurs" team to investigate these topics.
+Within the ANR ContentCheck project, and also as part of our international collaboration with the AIST institute from Japan, we work on one hand, to lay down foundations for computational data journalism and fact checking, and also work to devise concrete algorithms and platforms to help journalists perform their work better and/or faster.
+This work is carried in collaboration with Le Monde's "Les Décodeurs".